HeadSpin Documentation

 Accessing Pintap

-The second method for accessing Pintap is on the Remote Control device view’s interactive window, in the ‘Overview’ tab.
-Once you have connected to a device, the Remote Control window for the device opens with the interactive tools screen to the right of the device’s live view; on the Overview tab of this page, you will see an option for “Device Configuration”.
-(It looks like embedded text in the page, but it is interactive!)
-Clicking on Device Configuration opens a dropdown menu where you can access pintap, as pictured below.
+The second place to access Pintap is on the Remote Control device view’s interactive window, in the ‘Overview’ tab.
+Once you have connected to a device, the Remote Control window for the device opens with the interactive tools screen to the right of the device’s live view; in the Overview tab of this pane, you will see an option for “Device Configuration”.
+(It looks like embedded text in the page, but it's actually interactive!)
+Clicking on Device Configuration opens a dropdown menu where you can access Pintap.

 Device Configuration